-SUSI may receive data from the Revenue Commissioners and the Department of Social Protection to assist in the evaluation and processing of your grant application.
+SUSI may receive data from the Revenue Commissioners and the Department of Employment Affairs and Social Protection to assist in the evaluation and processing of your grant application.
 After the provisional assessment of your application you may be asked to send SUSI documentary evidence of your declared income.

 This is the proportion of your gross income to be considered by SUSI in calculating if you are eligible for a grant.
 Your reckonable income will determine if you are eligible for funding from SUSI and if you are, what type of funding you could receive.
 Please see below links for information regarding the income thresholds and grant award rates.

 PLC Income Thresholds and Grant Award Rates information